BCDevOps/platform-services/monitoring/sysdig/operator/readme.md

 ## Development Approach
-There is a python client if desired, found here: https://github.com/draios/python-sdc-client We devided to leverage the native API with Ansible for building the Operator functions.
+There is a python client if desired, found here: https://github.com/draios/python-sdc-client

+We decided to leverage the native API with Ansible for building the Operator functions.